What Can You Do About A Loved One’s Memory Disorder?

 Building communication

 As a memory disorder develops, you may begin to see that your loved one is not able to communicate as effectively as they once were.
-They may lose their place in conversations, find it difficult to retain information, and have trouble expressing themselves.
+They may lose their place in conversations, find it difficult to retain information and have trouble expressing themselves.
 It might be tempting to infantilize them and skip past the communicating stage, but they can still find this hurtful and it can make it harder to reach any form of understanding or consensus.
 Set a positive mood with your tone/choice of language, ensure you have caught their attention before you start speaking, and make your message as clear as possible.
 If you’re seeking feedback, offer questions they can easily answer, preferably with options that they can choose between without issue.
-For instance, if you’re helping them get dressed, you can show them both dresses and ask whether they want to wear the blue dress or yellow dress.
+For instance, if you’re helping them get dressed, you can show them both dresses and ask whether they want to wear the blue dress or the yellow dress.

 Providing nutrition

 The food we eat has been shown to play a major factor in both the risk and development of disorders like dementia and Alzheimer’s.
 Providing nutritious meals is essential for the daily care of your loved one.
-A balanced diet, avoiding cholesterol, refined sugar, sodium, salt and high saturated fats is important.
+A balanced diet, avoiding cholesterol, refined sugar, sodium, salt, and high saturated fats is important.
 Sites like Alz.org can also help you look at how to make mealtimes easier, and how to find the potential reasons behind a loss of appetite.
-For instance, it’s wise to avoid foods that are hard to chew or swallow and to keep an eye out for the signs of choking.
+For instance, it’s wise to avoid foods that are hard to chew or swallow and to keep an eye out for signs of choking.

 Getting active

 Exercise is great for those with memory disorders.
-It can help improve mood and well-being, as well as reducing harmful or challenging behavior.
+It can help improve mood and well-being, as well as reduce harmful or challenging behavior.
 Exercise, or the lack of it, is also another leading factor in the development of dementia.
 It can also help them prevent other health issues, such as those that might limit their mobility.
 It’s a good idea to talk to their doctor about safe and responsible exercises they can do that aren’t high-impact or likely to involve too much recovery time.
-The physical activity involved in things like walking, gardening, tai chi, even dancing and exercise classes (if it’s recommended by a doctor) can make a big difference to their wellbeing and how much enjoyment they get out of life.
+The physical activity involved in things like walking, gardening, tai chi, even dancing, and exercise classes (if it’s recommended by a doctor) can make a big difference to their well-being and how much enjoyment they get out of life.
 If you want to encourage them to get more active, then it’s wise to lead by example and join in.

 Offering company

 One of the leading problems that people with memory disorders have is isolation.
-Not only can dementia cause isolation, but isolation is thought to be a causal factory in dementia.
-If your relationship with them becomes one of the caregiver, primarily, then it can be hard to remember that they need social company, too.
+Not only can dementia cause isolation, but isolation is thought to be a causal factor in dementia.
+If your relationship with them becomes one of the caregivers, primarily, then it can be hard to remember that they need social company, too.
 Helping them find it by joining exercise or hobby groups, or simply taking the time to engage with them for social reasons alone can be very helpful in improving their quality of life.
 As we grow older, it becomes harder to maintain face-to-face contact and to keep meaningful relationships and memory disorders can only make it harder, so try to help them.

 Ensuring the best environment

 Helping your loved one choose where they live, or choosing for them, is not always easy.
-The familiarity of their home can help you curb aggressive or angry behavior, but it simply might not be the safest environment for them.
-If you’re trying to make a home for a loved one with dementia or Alzheimer’s, it’s wise to look at sites like Brightfocus.org on how to adapt that environment.
+The familiarity of their home can help them curb aggressive or angry behavior, but it simply might not be the safest environment for them.
+If you’re trying to make a home for a loved one with dementia or Alzheimer’s, it’s wise to look at sites like Brightfocus.org on how to adapt to that environment.
 The task needs to be addressed from a few different angles.
-Providing a safe environment by removing potential risk factors and making the home more accessible so that they can maintain more of their independence take priority.
+Providing a safe environment by removing potential risk factors and making the home more accessible so that they can maintain more of their independence takes priority.
 However, even visual design needs to be reconsidered.
 Patterns, stripes, or designs that could potentially be confused (like green carpet which may be mistaken for grass) can make them disoriented and uncomfortable in their own home.
 If you want to help them live at home, then you need to ensure it’s a home they can live in.

 Guaranteeing a level of care